 This tofu turkey isn't quite the same as the Tofurkey brand, since it only uses tofu as the main ingredient, without any added textured soy protein or wheat gluten.
 The main difference is that the texture is still very tofu-like, and doesn't imitate the texture of meat.
 While this may be disappointing if you are looking for more of a meat texture substitute, it is a big bonus if you just want to keep things simple with minimal ingredients and a less labour-intensive recipe.
 I really don't mind the texture of tofu so this wasn't a problem for me, and if you use extra firm tofu and press as much water as possible out of it, then it will not have the mushy or spongy texture that many people tend to dislike.
 The flavour of the tofu, on the other hand, is absolutely delicious and really mimics all the seasonings used in a real turkey!
 The outside gets crispy and browned thanks to the savoury marinade that it is basted with, while the inside stays moist but firm.
 Allowing the tofu to absorb an array of poultry seasonings overnight ensures that it is saturated with flavour and smells absolutely delicious while baking in the oven.
 My family kept coming into the kitchen and asking what I was cooking because it smelled so good!
-Once it is sliced up and covered in cranberry sauce or vegetarian gravy it even looks like the real thing, so overall this really is a winning recipe.

 I know the holidays can be a bit of a stressful time for everyone, with lots of people to visit, gifts to buy, and food to make, and I know it can be an especially stressful time for vegetarians and vegans because many North American holiday food traditions revolve around largely animal-product filled meals and treats.
 Hopefully this and some of my other recipes can ensure that all dietary and lifestyle choices are satisfied and leave the table with a happy tastebuds and a full belly!
 It is my sincerest wish that all of the individuals who read my blog, whatever you celebrate and whatever you choose to put on your plate, have a wonderful holiday season filled with family, friends, and especially good food!